 Make sure you will be eligible for cap-gap protection.
-As you look ahead to the end of your OPT time, keep in mind that one of the options you may want to try is having the company sponsor you for an H1b visa.
-Because applications must be submitted on April 1 for an October 1 start date, and because you have to wait until after you have completed your degree to apply, most people will have to wait to apply until the April 1 following graduation.
-If you are still on OPT when you file your application, your OPT will automatically extend until October 1 if you are granted an H1b.
-If your OPT ends before April 1, however, you will not be able to take advantage of this “cap-gap protection,” and will have to leave the country while your H1b is pending.
-So when you are deciding when to apply for OPT, try to save enough to take you through the following April 1.
+As you look ahead to the end of your OPT time, keep in mind that one of the options you may want to try is having the company sponsor you for an H1B visa.
+If you are still on OPT when you file your application, your OPT will automatically extend until October 1 if you are granted an H1B.
+If your OPT ends before you file your H1B application, however, you will not be able to take advantage of this “cap-gap protection.”
+So when you are deciding when to apply for OPT, try to save enough to take you through to your H1B application date.

 Focus on funding.
 Depending on your situation there may be a number of options to consider for post-OPT immigration status.
 H1b sponsorship, E1 or E2 treaty status, or maybe even an EB2 national interest waiver green card.
 For all of these options, it will be important to be able to prove either that your company is funded enough to pay you and maintain its operations, or that you yourself have money to invest in it.
 So use your time wisely, before and during OPT, to secure angel funding (to prove that your company can afford to pay you prevailing wage for an H1b, for example) or bootstrap money from friends and family (to prove that you have funds to invest for an E2 treaty investor visa, for example).